forcedotcom/cli/releasenotes/README.md

   * The command `force:package:version:list --verbose` displays whether metadata was removed.
   * The command `force:package:version:report` displays whether metadata was removed.
   * The command `force:package:version:promote` displays a warning if components have been removed from the version being promoted and --noprompt isn't specified.
+  * The --orgdependent parameter of force:package:create is GA.
+The parameter was beta in v50."

 ### Other Changes